Are you ready to learn about the different lung infections? How about the principles of infection prevention and control?

 The inactivation of all microorganisms except bacterial spores (with sufficient exposure times, spores may also be destroyed).

 So there you have it.
-That wraps up our study guide on Lung Infections, preventions, and control.
-I hope this information was helpful for you.
+That wraps up our study guide on Lung Infections, prevention, and control.
+I hope that this information was helpful for you.
 Like many other students, you can use these practice questions to help prepare for your exams.
 Just be sure to go through them until you truly know the information.